 It’s important to note, when we’re saving money, that generally means we spend a bit more time and effort.
 There are some foods that we pay more money for because they are convenient options that can save us some time, like pre-cut fruits and veggies, canned beans, and even things like bread or packaged snacks.
 If we’re willing to take the extra time to prep or even make some of these items ourselves, we can save money—and often we can make healthier versions at home!

 Of course, YOU have to decide what’s right for you.
 Where do you budget your time, and where do you budget your money?
 It’s a trade-off, but the beauty of it is that we can choose how to make our healthy lifestyles work for us.
-Check out some of my suggestions for budget-friendly substitutes!
+Check out some of the ingredient substitutions that make it easier to live healthy on a budget!
 Some of these may not be your style, and prices may vary where you live or by season.
 These are just a few ideas worth trying—get creative with your own moolah-saving ideas, too!

 Plenty of items that we buy at the store can also be made at home.
 When you’re trying to live healthy on a budget, embrace those homemade goods.
 Some of these you may have tried, some you may never have considered, but all of them have the potential to save you some cash!